2018ik/2018ik.github.io/_wiki/law.markdown

 For example, in the Old Testament, after transgressing God's law, there is the conviction of sin.
 The law may even require that one to be put to death.
 There however is a provision: the trespass offering.
 By exposing such a sin, the sinner is conducted unto God through the trespass offering.

+In the New Testament, man attempts to fulfill the law, but the evil will be present which causes man to fail (Rom.
+7:21).
+This turns man to Christ, the reality of the trespass offering, where there is no more condemnation (Rom.
+8:1).

 ### To Conduct Man To Christ

 Through the exposing of sin, a person realizes by the law that they are good for nothing but death and burial.
 This conducts man to Christ as their only hope.